emanaku/ema-cp-reorder-pages/README.md

 August 2017

 ## Short Description
-Gives a (crude) possibility to reorder pages (also called section units) in CoursePress Pro without copy&paste of modules.
+Gives a (crude) possibility to reorder pages (also called section units) in CoursePress Pro (by WPMU DEV) without copy&paste of modules.

 WARNING: This is tentative software!
 USE IT AT YOUR OWN RISK!

+If you do not use CoursePress Pro by WPMU DEV, then this plugin is of no use for you and will not work.

 ## Quick Instructions